5 Reasons to Minimize or Eliminate Oil From Your Diet + Oil Substitutes

 Oils are technically a processed food.
 Take a whole olive for instance.
 It has fiber and phytonutrients that are all intact.
 But if you take out just the oil you’re losing so much of those nutrients; in fact, most of those nutrients are stripped away and there is no fiber left.
 So if you want to be full and eat less and more nutrient-dense overall, the best thing you can do is cut out the oils.

 5. (BONUS) Difficult to clean

-A bonus practical reason to minimize or avoid oil is oil is difficult to clean.
-When you clean your pots, plates, and utensils oil often leaves a residue and is difficult to wash off.
+A bonus practical reason to minimize or avoid oil is oil is its difficulty to clean.
+When you clean your pots, plates, and utensils, oil often leaves a residue and is difficult to wash off.
 Oils also stain your clothes.

 Here are a few easy ways to substitute oil when cooking:

 It's still possible to brown and caramelize without using oil.
 Eliminate oil when sautéing and use water or vegetable broth instead.
 Watch this video to learn how...